xapian/xapian/xapian-core/docs/index.rst

 also features already removed, along with suggestions for replacements.

-If you want to learn more about probabilistic information retrieval, there's a (reasonably mathematical) `introduction to the ideas behind Xapian <intro_ir.html>`_ which also suggests some books you might want to read.
+If you want to learn more about information retrieval, there's a (reasonably mathematical) `introduction to the ideas behind Xapian <intro_ir.html>`_ which also suggests some books you might want to read.

 There are a number of documents which cover particular features: